PNLUG/oai_mes/mes_workcenter_productivity/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Add status of productivity an some utility fields
+Add status of productivity an fields for produced and scraped quantity

 **Table of contents**